 It is not possible to say whether warehouse E' or F' is more efficient than A, or not.
 Each is more efficient in one input but less efficient in another.
 It does not seem possible to usefully compare the warehouses by way of simple comparison of ratios.
 But when we plot these warehouses, as in Figure 15.3, we see that a warehouse that blends E' and F' can be directly compared with warehouse A; and this benchmark warehouse achieves the same output as A but consumes only 0.72 of the inputs.
-By constructing this synthetic warehouse-blended from scaled versions of actual warehouses E and E-we have established that warehouse E and E-we have constructed a hypothetical warehouse that blends the best of warehouses E and E and that can be compared directly with E.
+By constructing this synthetic warehouse-blended from scaled versions of actual warehouses E and E-we have established that warehouse E deserves an efficiency score no better than 0.72.
+We have constructed a hypothetical warehouse that blends the best of warehouses E and E and that can be compared directly with E.